2023 VCU Rams baseball team

-The 2023 VCU Rams baseball team will represent Virginia Commonwealth University during the 2023 NCAA Division I baseball season.
+The 2023 VCU Rams baseball team represented Virginia Commonwealth University during the 2023 NCAA Division I baseball season.
 The Rams played their home games at The Diamond as a member of the Atlantic 10 Conference.
-They will be led by head coach Bradley LeCroy, in his first season with the program.
+They were led by head coach Bradley LeCroy, in his first season with the program.

+The Rams finished the season with a 25–30 record.

 Previous season

 The 2022 VCU Rams baseball team notched a 42–20 (19–5) regular season record.
 VCU successfully defended their tournament championship, winning the 2022 Atlantic 10 Conference baseball tournament over Richmond, and qualified for the NCAA tournament for the second year in a row.
 They were seeded number three in the Chapel Hill Regional.
 There, they defeated Georgia and then North Carolina in the opening round, before losing two straight to North Carolina.
 Upon the end of the season, VCU head coach, Shawn Stiffler resigned to become the head coach for Notre Dame.

 Preseason

 Preseason Atlantic 10 awards and honors

 Austin Younce was named the Atlantic 10 Preseason Freshman of the Year, while Will Carlone, and Campbell Ellis were named to the All-Atlantic 10 Preseason team.